-Dr Caroline Sunderland is a Reader in Environmental and Sports Physiology.
+Dr Caroline Sunderland (FBASES) is a Reader in Environmental and Sports Physiology.
 She is the Research Coordinator for the Sport, Health and Performance Enhancement (SHAPE) Research Centre and Head of the Sport Performance Research Group.

 She is the Deputy Director for the REF Unit of Assessment C26: Sport and Exercise Sciences, Leisure and Tourism.